 South of the border, this country takes name from the Nàhuatl word Mēxihco, which means ‘the place of Mexihtli; this being of the many names of the Aztec god Huitzilopotchli, a god of war, sun, and… well, human sacrifices.

-In there, I lived in Culiacán, capital of Sinaloa, a city the most notorious drug kingpins called home.
+In here, I lived in Culiacán, a city the most notorious drug kingpins called home and capital of Sinaloa, the state with the best food, prettiest women, and most colorful sunsets there is.

 Deserve your dream